 C. OPTIONAL: If there is no single most critical step in the filmed portion of the protocol, do not answer this question.
 What is the best way to perform the required technique for the most critical step in the protocol?

-Thomas Labadie: (4.1) Reverse pipetting is a crucial to ensure precise dispensing of the media and special attention must be paid to avoid contaminations during the protocol
+Thomas Labadie: (4.1) Reverse pipetting is crucial to ensure precise dispensing of the media and special attention must be paid to avoid contaminations during the protocol.

 D. OPTIONAL: If there are no hazardous reagents or instruments in the filmed portion of the protocol, do not answer this question.
 Which of the reagents or instruments are uniquely hazardous?
 What precautions should viewers take?